 The Coca-Cola World Citizenship Program at the University of Florida will

-provide you with a unique opportunity to work with UNICEF, CARE, the Red
+provide you with a unique opportunity to work with CARE, the Red Cross, The

-Cross, The World Conservation Union (IUCN), The Forest Management Trust,
+World Conservation Union (IUCN), or Forest Management Trust regional offices

-Africa, Asia, Latin America or the Caribbean.
-You will be able to
+in Africa, Asia or Latin America.
+You will be able to experience the

-experience the sights, sounds and new friendships to be gained from your
+sights, sounds and new friendships to be gained from your interaction with

-interaction with different cultures and share these with others on your
+different cultures and share these with others on your return.
+Moreover, in

 The UF International Center (UFIC) coordinates the program and the selection

-• You must be a UF graduate or professional student from UF, FIU, USF,
+• You must be a UF graduate or professional student in good academic

-• A Letter of Recommendation from your Advisor, approving 3 credit hours
+• A Letter of Recommendation from your Advisor, approving 1 credit hour of

 • Proficiency in a second language may be required.